 Slacklining for Beginners

 Slacklining looks easy, but even the basics such as walking from one end of the line to the other can take a lot of practice and patience.
-In this tutorial we offer some pointers as to the best way for beginners to start slacklining.
+In this tutorial we offer some tips and advice for beginners to get started.

-Video and Images are courtesy of Slackline Industries
+Video and Images below are courtesy of Slackline Industries

 Stand with the line next to you and position your body so that your shoulders are at 90 degrees to the line.
 This is the position that you need to try and maintain while standing and walking, do not twist your body so that you are standing sideways on the line as this is a much more difficult position to balance in.